Associate Professor of Art History and Archaeology and Institute for Research in African American Studies , Columbia University

-Art historian Dr. Kellie Jones is Associate Professor in the Department of Art History and Archaeology, as well as the Institute for Research in African American Studies at Columbia University.
+Art historian Dr. Kellie Jones teaches in the Department of Art History and Archaeology as well as the Institute for Research in African American Studies at Columbia University.
 Her research interests include African American and African Diaspora artists, Latino/a and Latin American Artists, and issues in contemporary art and museum theory.

 Dr. Jones was named an Alphonse Fletcher, Sr. Fellow in 2008 for her lifetime of writing on visual art.
 The fellowship commemorates the landmark Brown v.
 Board of Education ruling of 1954 which struck down legal segregation; it recognizes candidates whose work honors and furthers the spirit of the statute.
 In 2005 she was the inaugural recipient of the David C. Driskell Award in African American Art and Art History from the High Museum of Art, Atlanta and a Scholar-in-Residence, at the Rockefeller Foundation’s Study and Conference Center in Bellagio, Italy.